rapidsai/cugraph/docs/cugraph/source/nx_cugraph/how-it-works.md

 user@machine:/# ipython bc_demo.ipy
 ```

-You will observe a run time of approximately 7 minutes...more or less depending on your cpu.
+You will observe a run time of approximately 7 minutes...more or less depending on your CPU.

 Run the command again, this time specifying cugraph as the NetworkX backend.
 ```